 Other responsibilities of the Civil Division include providing fulltime security for the NM District Court and prisoner transport.
 Deputies assigned to prisoner transport travel to jails and prisons outside the county or state to take custody of prisoners who are wanted in San Juan County.
 They also transport convicted prisoners from our detention center to the state prisons, other inmates who are needed in for court appearances and occasionally transport patients with behavioral health problems to the state hospital.

-The Civil Division is comprised of 2 civilian personnel, 4 Civil Process Deputies, 2 Court Security Deputies, 3 Transport Deputies, 1 FTO and 1 Lieutenant.
+The Civil Division is comprised of 3 civilian personnel, 5 Civil Process Deputies, 2 Court Security Deputies, 2 Transport Deputies, 1 Corporal and 1 Lieutenant.

 Requests for civil service must be delivered or mailed to:

 211 South Oliver Street